SystemsApproach/private5g/software/inspect.rst

 to display information reported by SD-Core.
 That page should show an active (green) UPF, but there will be no base stations or attached devices until you rerun the RAN simulator (gNBsim) introduced in the previous section.
-Doing so will result in the UPF throughput panel reporting only trace activity.
+Doing so will also result in the UPF throughput panel reporting trace activity.
 This is because gNBsim generates very little User Plane traffic; it is primarily designed to stress test SD-Core's Control Plane.